subbasanka/SentryFlow/README.md

 1. An error rate spike triggers a GCP Cloud Monitoring alert.
 2. The alert is published to Pub/Sub and received by Sentinel.
 3. Diagnostician correlates the incident timestamp with recent deployments.
-4. The suspect commit is identified using `list_commits` and `get_commit_diff`.
+4. The suspect commit is identified and a rollback MR is drafted.
-5. Surgeon drafts a rollback MR or creates a remediation issue.
-6. Reporter posts the full diagnosis with GCP log links to the issue.
+5. Reporter posts the full diagnosis with GCP log links to the issue.

 ---